catseye/SixtyPical/tests/SixtyPical Fallthru.md

 More than one routine can fall through to a routine.
 We pick one of them to fall through, when selecting the order of routines.

-Also note, `main` is always serialized first, so that the entry point of the entire program appears at the beginning of the code.

     | define foo routine trashes a, z, n
     | {